Safe

 Dumb start to the week...

 I’ve been telling friends and family for a week that I didn’t have today (Martin Luther King Jr. Day) off.
 I was pretty surprised when I drove by the parking lot at the office this morning and found it to be empty.
 I went to one of the coffee shops I frequent and checked the calendar and sure enough, the office is closed today.
+It’s been a nice chance to catch up on some news.

 Web Developer Toolbar 1.1 Available